Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

         - Location: **IMPORTANT: Select the same region as resource group - this makes migration faster.**

     > **Note**: You can verify the location by opening another browser tab, navigating to https://portal.azure.com and selecting Virtual Machines on the left navigation.
-Use the same region as the **SmartHost{SUFFIX}** virtual machine.
+Use the same region as the **SmartHost<inject key="DeploymentID" />** virtual machine.

    ![Screenshot from the Azure portal showing the New server blade (when creating a SQL database).](https://github.com/CloudLabs-MCW/MCW-Line-of-business-application-migration/blob/fix/Hands-on%20lab/images/local/dbserver.png?raw=true "Create Server for SQL Database")